wpmetabox/docs/_docs/extensions/meta-box-builder.md

 ## Getting PHP code

-After saving a field group, you'll see a new tab appeared on the top named **Code**.
-The Meta Box Builder plugin automatically generates PHP code that you can copy and paste into your theme's `functions.php` file.
+For each field group, Meta Box Buider can create a PHP code that you can copy and paste into your theme's `functions.php` file (or your plugin file) and then *deactivate the Meta Box Builder extension*.

+This is helpful if you want to:

+- Share field groups to other websites which doesn't have Meta Box Builder installed.
+- Improve the performance since field groups are loaded directly from your file.

-To get the code, click on the tab **Code**, then click the **Copy** button:
+To get the code, click on the tab **Code**, then click the **Copy** button to copy the code.
+Then paste it into your theme's `functions.php` file.

 ![export code](https://i.imgur.com/g6EnLns.png)

 When you copy PHP code and paste it into your theme's `functions.php` file, you can **safely deactivate Meta Box Builder** (do *not* deactivate Meta Box, it's still required).
-Your field groups and fields are still working.

 For detailed instruction, please see [this tutorial](https://metabox.io/copy-custom-fields-with-meta-box-builder/).